 Need help finding the right lawyer?
 Call Michigan Auto Law first

 If you have been injured in a car accident while on active duty and would like to speak with an experienced personal injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.